 Proxies are being solicited by and on behalf of the Board.
 All expenses of this solicitation including the cost of preparing and mailing this Proxy Statement will be borne by the Corporation.
 In addition to solicitation by use of the mails, proxies may be solicited by directors, officers and employees of the Corporation in person or by telephone, telegram or other means of communication.
 Such directors, officers and employees will not be additionally compensated, but may be reimbursed for out-of-pocket expenses, in connection with such solicitation.
 Arrangements will also be made with custodians, nominees and fiduciaries for forwarding of proxy solicitation material to beneficial owners of Common Stock and Voting Preferred Stock held of record by such persons, and the Corporation may reimburse such custodians, nominees and fiduciaries for reasonable expenses incurred in connection therewith.
 To assure the presence in person or by proxy of the largest number of stockholders possible, the Corporation has engaged Georgeson & Co. to solicit proxies on behalf of the Corporation.
-The Corporation has agreed to pay such firm a proxy solicitation for its reasonable out-of-pocket expenses.
+The Corporation has agreed to pay such firm a proxy solicitation fee not to exceed \$10,000 and to reimburse such firm for its reasonable out-of-pocket expenses.

 In order to assure the presence of the necessary quorum at the Meeting, please sign and mail the enclosed proxy promptly in the envelope provided.
 No postage is required if mailed within the United States.
-The signing of a proxy will not prevent your attending the Meeting and voting in person, should you so desire.
+The signing of a proxy will not prevent your attending the Meeting and voting your shares of Common Stock in person, should you so desire.